 Some of the plastic waste, like from plastic bottles, can be recycled quite easily.
 You find this in plastic planters from other brands or in our MM-mini's and MM-airbakken.

-But for 60%, it's not possible.
+But for the most part that's not possible.
 Either because the plastic isn't suitable or it's mixed with other materials.
-So it's either burned or covered with a layer of soil.
+So it's usually either burned or covered with a layer of soil.

 What can be done, though, is making sturdy boards from it, which we use for our Heroes.